SweepsKings Logo

 States Where Certain Sweepstakes Casinos Are Restricted

-As detailed above, lawmakers in certain states are coming up with legislation that would outlaw sweepstakes casinos, while Attorney Generals and gaming regulators often get involved with cease and desist letters sent to specific operators.
+As detailed above, lawmakers in certain states are coming up with legislation that would outlaw sweepstakes casinos, while Attorneys General and gaming regulators often get involved with cease and desist letters sent to specific operators.

-This has caused some sweepstakes casinos to play it safe and avoid states like Alabama, Georgia, Kentucky, Nevada, and New York.
-Others often choose to remain.
+This has caused some sweepstakes casinos to play it safe and avoid states like Arizona, Louisiana, and New York.
+Others choose to remain.

 On top of this, many of the bigger sweepstakes casinos tend to limit play from states where real money online casinos are legal, so don’t be surprised if you find you can’t access certain platforms from Delaware, New Jersey, Michigan, Pennsylvania, Connecticut, West Virginia, and Rhode Island.